Geodata Classification#

 Tip

 A good range for number of classes is 3 to 7.
-Do not use more than 9 classes.
+Do not use more than 9 classes, as it becomes difficult to distinguish between the classes, making the map harder to understand.

 Take the example below.
 You see a histogram of the district population.
 That means we have a dataset with districts and how many people living in each district.
 Just based on the histogram we can make a few general statements.